NexPlayer/Android-SDK/advanced.md

 Content streams are listed in the mArrStreamInformation member of NexContentInformation.
 See there for details.

-#### NexStreamInformation (int iID, int iType, int currCustomAttrId, int currTrackId, int isIFrameTrack, int isDisabled, NexID3TagText name, NexID3TagText language, String strInStreamID, int representCodecType)
+#### NexStreamInformation( int iID, int iType, int currCustomAttrId, int currTrackId, int isIFrameTrack, int isDisabled, NexID3TagText name, NexID3TagText language, String strInStreamID, int representCodecType)

 This is the sole constructor for NexStreamInformation.

 The parameters match the members of the class one-to-one.
-Generally, it is not necessary to call the constructor; rather, objects of this class are created by NexPlayer™ internally and made available through mArrStreamInformation.
+Generally, it is not necessary to call the constructor; rather, objects of this class are created by NexPlayer™ internally and made available through mArrStream-
+Information.

 **Parameters**